block-core/blockcore/Documentation/proof-of-stake.md

 - Previous StakeModifier - the stake modifier is a chain of coinstake hashes
 - Output hash - the hash of the output of the coins that are being spent to find the kernel
 - Old Output N - the position of the output of the coins that are being spent to find the kernel
-- New coinstake current time - (the timestamp of the new output that will be created, this must fits the MASK rule)
+- New coinstake current time - (the timestamp of the new output that will be created, this must fit the MASK rule)

-This is called the Kernel.
+The output hash of the above is called the Kernel.

 The Target:
-The target is the number that a kernel hash needs to be bellow in order to be considered valid.
+The target is the number of which a kernel hash needs to be bellow in order to be considered valid.
-In order to give a better chance to bigger outputs (a UTXO with more coins) The target is pushed up by a factor of haw many coins a UTXO has, This is called the weighted target it means the target of the UTXO is higher the more coins it has, as a result statistically it will find a solution faster.
+In order to give a better chance to bigger outputs (a UTXO with more coins) The target is pushed up by a factor to the number of coins a UTXO has, This is called the weighted target, it means the target of the UTXO is higher the more coins it has, as a result statistically it will find a solution faster.

 If the resulting kernel hash of the above calculations is below the weighted target then the coinstake is valid and can be used to create a block.

 #### The importance of syncing time correctly (future drift)

-Each node has a consensus rule of a fixed interval of 15 seconds that will enforce how far in the future it will accept blocks, blocks with a time stamp that is 15 seconds further then our nodes current datetime will be rejected.
+Each node has a consensus rule of a fixed interval of 15 seconds that will enforce how far in the future it will accept blocks, blocks with a time stamp that is 15 seconds further then local nodes current datetime will be rejected.

-But such rejected blocks will not be considered invalid, in case our node was just had the wrong time in comparison to the network, and the network accepts such a block our node would fork away form the network consensus.
+But such rejected blocks will not be considered invalid, in case our local node just had the wrong time in comparison to the network, and the network accepts such a block our local node would fork away form the network consensus.

 This means it is crucial that nodes on the network that participate in full consensus rules validation will be on the same UTC datetime.
-To achieve that we use the computers local current time, and double check that against all connected peers datetime (when a peer first connects it will advertise its current UTC datetime) giving the datetime samples for outbound nodes 3x [check that is actually 3x] more weight in the measurements
+To achieve that we use the computers local current time, and double check that against all connected peers datetime (when a peer first connects it will advertise its current UTC datetime) giving the datetime samples for outbound nodes 3x more weight in the measurements
-(this is in order to prevent a certain attack on a node where an attacker can initiate many inbound connections and effect our nodes avg time).
+(this is in order to prevent a certain attack on a node where an attacker can initiate many inbound connections and effect our local nodes avg time).
-If the local time and peers avg time do not match the node will print out a warning message and default to peers time [need to double check the default].
+If the local time and peers avg time do not match the node will print out a warning message and default to peers time.

 #### Block Signatures (why sign a block with the private key owning the UTXO)

 The coinstake that found a valid kernel and thus was selected to create a block is used to proof ownership of the UTXO by providing the signature that spends the outputs
-However such an output has no cryptographic strong link to the block itself, meaning an attacker can take the valid coinstake utxo and put it in another block the attacker created and propagate that to the network, the attacker could then censor transactions at will.
+However such an output has no cryptographic strong link to the block itself, meaning an attacker can take the valid coinstake utxo and put it in another block which the attacker created and propagate that to the network, the attacker could then censor transactions at will.

 By signing the block with the same key that owns the UTXO peers can validate the block was created by the owner of the coinstake.
 The block signature is attached at the end of the serialized block and is not part of the header hash.